webmgauthier/Webmgine-ObjectManager/README.md

 ## Cache

 Object are cached by namespace.
 If you load multiple time the same object you will receive a copy of the first one loaded (newly created object won't get new custom arguments if you set any after the inital load).
-It is possible to force the object to reset by setting true as the third argument for the **getObject** method.
+It is possible to force the object to reset by using the **getNewObject** method.
 ```
-$object = $objectManager->getObject('Namespace/Class', [], true);
+$object = $objectManager->getNewObject('Namespace/Class');
 ```